-NEW ORLEANS -- It doesn't seem like former Ravens offensive tackle Jonathan Ogden can go anywhere without someone stopping him and saying he's a lock to go into the Pro Football Hall of Fame.
+NEW ORLEANS -- It doesn't seem as if former Baltimore Ravens offensive tackle Jonathan Ogden can go anywhere without someone stopping him and saying he's a lock to go into the Pro Football Hall of Fame.

 Ogden, an 11-time Pro Bowl player, is considered one of the favorites along with Giants defensive end Michael Strahan and Cowboys offensive lineman Larry Allen.
 The five-member Class of 2013 will be announced Saturday at 5:30 p.m., and it can't come soon enough for Ogden.